MCxQC/Hello-World/README.md

 >    - Loads picture from file: 'HICON:*' LoadPicture(A_WinDir '\System32\imageres.dll', 'Icon4 w48', &imageType)
 >
 > - **options**
->    - Type: String
->    - Default: "+Owner -Caption +AlwaysOnTop"
+>    - Type: String.
+Default: "+Owner -Caption +AlwaysOnTop"
 >
 > - **position**
 >    - Type: String
 >    - "bottomRight", "bottomCenter", "bottomLeft", "topLeft", "topCenter", "topRight".
 Default: "bottomRight"
 >
 > - **duration**
->    - Type: Integer
+>    - Type: Integer.
+Default: "8000"
 >    - The display duration (in milliseconds) for the notification before it disappears.
 Set it to 0 to keep it on the screen until left-clicking on the GUI.
-Default: "6000" ms
 >
 > - **callback**
 >    - Type: Function Object